hailo-ai/hailo_model_zoo/docs/public_models/HAILO15M/HAILO15M_face_recognition.rst

 * Benchmark Networks are marked with |rocket|
 * Networks available in `TAPPAS <https://github.com/hailo-ai/tappas>`_ are marked with |star|
 * Benchmark and TAPPAS  networks run in performance mode
-* All models were compiled using Hailo Dataflow Compiler v3.28.0
+* All models were compiled using Hailo Dataflow Compiler v3.29.0

 .. _Face Recognition:

-Face Recognition
 ----------------

 LFW